 What is MUN?

-Model United Nations, or MUN, is an education simulation of the United Nations that engages students with international relations and diplomacy.
-Representing assigned countries, students take the role of delegates to the United Nations in simulated committees, debating assigned topics with the aim of passing resolutions.
+Model United Nations, or MUN, is an educational simulation of the United Nations that engages students with international relations and diplomacy.
+Representing assigned countries, students assume the role of delegates to the actual United Nations in simulated committees, debating assigned topics with the aim of passing resolutions.
 MUN conferences facilitate these activities by bringing hundreds of students together from a variety of schools into concentrated committee sessions.
-Typically sponsored by a high school, college MUN organization, or a related nonprofit, conferences are organized by the OSG and committees are chaired by university students with a depth of experience of and passion for MUN.
+Typically sponsored by a high school, college MUN organization, or a related nonprofit, conferences are organized by the Office of the Secretary-General (OSG) and committees are chaired by experienced and passionate university students.

 How it Works